|

 Please refer to the type face by its name.
 Determine whether

-you want the image to bleed off the card edge or defined by a
+you want the image to bleed off the card edge or to be defined by a

 border ...and how thick that border will be.
 Choose a color for

 your title and/or border.
-Make notes of all these decisions in
+Make full notes of all these decisions in

 the margins around the image area of your mock-up.
-That's all.
+Complicated, creative or exacting design instructions should be avoided to prevent

 sending digital files - see below) Send materials (original photo,